harlan-zw/nuxt-delay-hydration/README.md

 The current solution for delaying hydration is [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) which works well.
 However, it can require a lot of tinkering, may break your HMR and add avoidable complexity.

-Nuxt Delay Hydration aims to provide optimisations with  minimal tinkering, by making certain assumptions on trade-offs you're willing to make.
+Nuxt Delay Hydration aims to provide optimisations with  minimal tinkering, by making certain assumptions on trade-offs.
 </details>

 <br>